naimsulejmani/aggregate.js/README.md

 ﻿# aggregate.js
 The javascript library for using aggregate functions on array of objects.

-Basic functions like SUM, MIN, MAX, AVG for entire javascript objects
+Basic functions like SUM, MIN, MAX, AVG, DISTINCT_COUNT for entire javascript objects

 Example: